ataiva-software/vertex/integration-tests/README.md

 ## Success Criteria

-The production-ready regression testing framework validates that the Eden DevOps Suite:
+The production-ready regression testing framework validates that the Vertex DevOps Suite:

 **Functionality** - All services and integrations work correctly with real implementations **Performance** - Meets or exceeds performance benchmarks with consistent results